 What Are Graduate Certificate Programs in Education?

-Also referred to as ‘post-baccalaureate’, ‘post-master’s or ‘add-on’ certificates, these graduate programs are designed for educators who are already certified but want to become qualified to move into administrative positions, or teach a new content area or grade level.
-In fact, some experienced teachers may want to combine a Graduate Certificate in Education with a Masters degree.
+Also referred to as ‘post baccalaureate’, ‘post master’s or ‘add on’ certificates, these graduate programs are designed for educators who are already certified but want to be able to move into administrative positions, or teach a new content area or grade level.
+In fact, some experienced teachers may want to combine a Graduate Certificate in Education with a Masters degree program.

 What are Graduate Certificate in Education Program Essentials?